Skip to main content

 Compass and fire starter are basic quality — functional but not refined

-The fire starter produces sparks comparable to the Smithok — functional but requiring a few strikes to get a consistent shower.
+The fire starter produces sparks comparable to the Smithok 4-pack ferro rod — functional but requiring a few strikes to get a consistent shower.
 The ferro rod is standard size for the price tier, and the included scraper doubles as a basic striking edge.
 Experienced fire-makers will have no trouble; beginners should expect a learning curve of 10-15 practice sessions before feeling confident.

 For the 3-location strategy (wrist, bag, car), mark each bracelet's storage location with a small piece of duct tape inside the buckle.
 Since all three bracelets look identical, this prevents confusion when rotating stock or replacing a deployed bracelet.
 Tactical uniformity is the Masajeset's selling point, but it does create an identification challenge the multi-color HR8 avoids.